 Tips on How to Make the Most of Your Summer Vacation

 So you’ve arrived at your amazing vacation destination, your itinerary finalized, your senses eager to take in everything the sights have to offer.
-What you weren’t planning on was the sudden onslaught of itchy eyes, uncontrollable sneezing, headache, and general misery.
+What you weren’t planning on was the sudden onslaught of itchy eyes, uncontrollable sneezing, headache, dry nostrils, and general misery.
 You’re in a standoff with a terrible allergy day and it appears to be the victor.
 All of a sudden, the great outdoors seem anything but, and you find yourself seeking refuge anywhere that nature can’t find you.
 Don’t isolate yourself to the hotel room just yet…with just a little bit of flexibility you can still enjoy your dream vacation.

 Consider checking out the area’s museum collections.
 This is a great chance to explore the history of the city or find a specialty exhibit that’s on tour and may not be scheduled to hit your hometown.
 If you’re a fan of the arts, ask about any art or photography exhibits showcasing local artists or performances worth attending; there may be a rich theater or music scene you’re missing out on.